jan-revay/initPC/CommonInitScripts/README.md

 Init script files that are shared between various platforms (e.g. git config script).

-This directory contains only shared scripts that are executed during the init stage of the new machine (i.e. that need to be run as a part of the init script)
+This directory contains only shared scripts that are executed during the init stage of the new machine (i.e. that need to be run as a part of the init script).
+Scripts that are executed at later time e.g. Linux startup are in the [dotfiles](https://github.com/jan-revay/dotfiles) repo.

 ## TODO

-1. consider converting some of the files to dotfiles (e.g. git config dotfiles)